 Free – $$ / Manhattan

 People say New York City offers everything you can possibly imagine.
 This might be true because you can even visit a medieval castle.
-So if you’re looking for unique things to do in NYC, this is something you should consider going.
+So if you’re looking for cool things to do in New York City, this is something you should consider going.
 The Cloisters is a branch of the famous Metropolitan Museum of Art and will blow you away with fabulous works of art and medieval tapestries.

 Take the challenge and go for a run